Patrol info for U-977

 2 May 1945.
 U-977 sailed from Kristiansand on her final patrol.

 10 May 1945.
-On 10 May, 1945 U-977, in Norwegian waters when Germany surrendered, put ashore those men who did not wish to accompany the rest of the crew on a desperate voyage to Argentina.
+On 10 May 1945 U-977, in Norwegian waters when Germany surrendered, put ashore those men who did not wish to join the rest of the crew in an arduous voyage to Argentina.

 Add more events!
 If you know of an interesting event either missing from this date or an upcoming event that you'd like to share please contact us.
 We continuously update these databases.